enactjs/cli/docs/building-apps.md

 Some scenarios may require sensitive or dynamic data to be kept outside a project itself.
 All environment variables that are prefixed with `REACT_APP_` will be supported for injection into the app output.
 For example, with `REACT_APP_MYVAR="Hello World"` environment variable, usage of `process.env.REACT_APP_MYVAR` will be replaced with `"Hello World"`.

+## TypeScript Support

+[TypeScript](https://www.typescriptlang.org) syntax support is an optional feature.
+All TypeScript-based code will be automatically transpiled like normal JavaScript and packaged by Enact CLI with no additional user setup needed.
+However, this does not inlude enforced type-checking, solely the syntax transpiling.
+To enforce type-checking, developers must opt-in by having a valid root `tsconfig.json` and locally installing `fork-ts-checker-webpack-plugin` on a project.
+When this local dependency is discovered by Enact CLI, everything else is automatic.

 ## Isomorphic Support & Prerendering
 By using the isomorphic code layout option, your project bundle will be outputted in a versatile universal code format allowing potential usage outside the browser.
 The Enact CLI takes advantage of this mode by additionally generating an HTML output of your project and embedding it directly with the resulting **index.html**.
 By default, isomorphic mode will attempt to prerender only `en-US`, however with the `--locales` option, a wade variety of locales can be specified and prerendered.
 More details on isomorphic support and its limitations can be found [here](./isomorphic-support.md).